hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 ## Metadata

-The passing of `metadata` through **Smartlinks** involves securely saving data on the HOKO platform and retrieving it when the smartlink is opened in the application.
-This allows the developer to pass sensitive information through deeplink.
+The passing of `metadata` through **Smartlinks** involves securely saving data on the HOKO platform and retrieving it when the smart link is opened in the application.
+This allows the developer to pass sensitive information through deep link.

-To make sure that developers have greater control on how this metadata is consumed, upon generating a Smartlink through a `Deeplink` object, you can specify the `redeemLimit` of a given `Deeplink` object.
+To make sure that developers have greater control on how this metadata is consumed, upon generating a smart link through a `Deeplink` object, you can specify the `redeemLimit` of a given `Deeplink` object.

-This allows you to control how many times a given Smartlink is opened and can actually retrieve sensitive information saved in the metadata field.
+This allows you to control how many times a given smart link is opened and can actually retrieve sensitive information saved in the metadata field.

 {% highlight java %}
 HashMap routeParameters = new HashMap();